musella/musella.github.io/_posts/2018-11-27-poincare-embedding-amazon.markdown

 ```

 This matched the SNAP convention, except for the fact that the latter adds a header to the
-file.
-Ground truth comminities in the SNAP repository are encoded by listing the nodes
+file. **Ground truth comminities** in the SNAP repository are encoded by lines listing the nodes
 that belong to each community.

 ```